 Click Here for tab for I Have a Dream By ABBA

 No list concerning pop songs would be worth anything if it didn’t include a track from the Swedish pop legends ABBA.
-Released at the back end of the ’70s as the final single from their sixth studio album ‘Voulez-Vous’.
-Of course, like everything ABBA, it was a huge hit topping charts the world over during that Christmas.
+Released at the back end of the ’70s as the final single from their sixth studio album Voulez-Vous.
+Like everything ABBA, it was a huge hit, topping charts the world over that Christmas.
 It was also famously covered by the British pop group Westlife in 1999, making it one of the more enduring popular guitar songs.

 I Love It by Icona Pop

 Click Here for tab for I Love It by Icona Pop